 Mrs J Ward

 Welcome back to school!
 I hope you’ve all had a fantastic summer holiday and you’re ready for a brilliant year in Year 6.
+I always feel very privileged to teach Year 6 and I will do everything I can to make sure that you are happy, engaged, learning and grow in confidence and skills ready for secondary school.
 We’ve got so many exciting things to do together that I have no doubt it will be the best year you’ve ever had!

 Year 6 have settled really quickly in to Year 6.
 Their behaviour is excellent and we are getting lots of learning done!
 The class love the Pokemon themed class rewards which are given at the end of the day to the secret student if they have followed the classroom rules all day.
 The secret student is revealed and they get to choose 2 Pokemon toys to add to our display.
 Once the class have collected 40, they will have some well-earned golden time.

 We have lots of school trips planned this year.
-Very shortly we will be going on a geography field trip to Nidd Gorge and Knaresborough riverside.
+Very shortly we will be going on a geography field trip to Nidd Gorge and Knaresborough riverside and Castle.
 We also have an RE trip organised to Mount St Mary’s in Leeds to attend the Big Sing Liturgy Thing – we are very excited about that!
+Just before Christmas, we will be visiting Headingley Water Treatment works which is a fascinating science trip, and then in the new year I have booked for us to see the West End Production of War Horse at the theatre in Bradford!
 Obviously the Robinwood residential is the highlight of the Year and the children are already asking questions about it!

 In RE we have been thinking about what a kingdom is.
 The children enjoyed drawing a kingdom and then described their kingdom in detail.
 We also thought about what God’s kingdom is like and how God’s kingdom is revealed to us.